MicrosoftDocs/learn/learn-pr/azure/tour-azure-services-and-features/includes/8-customize-the-dashboard.md

 ## Edit a dashboard by changing the JSON file

 You can also edit a dashboard by changing the JSON file.
 This approach provides more options for changing settings, but you cannot see the changes until you upload the file back into Azure.
+The easiest starting point is to download the dashboard JSON as previously described and edit that file.

 ![Screenshot of the downloaded dashboard JSON file.](../media/8-json-code.png)

-In the example above, to change the size of the tile, edit the **colSpan** and **rowSpan** variables, then save the file and upload it back to Azure.
-You can also distribute the file to other users.
+As an example, in the JSON shown above, to change the size of the tile you would edit the **colSpan** and **rowSpan** variables, then save the file and upload it back to Azure.

+> [!Tip]
+> You can also distribute the dashboard JSON file to other users.

 ## Reset a dashboard

 You can reset any dashboard to the default style.
-In edit mode, right-click and select **Reset to default state**.
+In edit mode, right-click the dashboard background and select **Reset to default state**.
 A dialog box will ask you to confirm that you want to reset that dashboard.

 ## Share or unshare a dashboard

 When you define a new dashboard, it is private and visible only to your account.
 To make it visible to others, you need to share a dashboard.
-However, as with any other Azure resource, you need to specify a resource group (or use an existing resource group) to store shared dashboards in.
+However, as with any other Azure resource, you need to specify a new resource group (or use an existing resource group) in which to store shared dashboards.
 If you do not have an existing resource group, Azure will create a *dashboards* resource group in whichever location you specify.
 If you have existing resource groups, you can specify that resource group to store the dashboards.

 ![Screenshot of the Sharing and access control blade before the dashboard is shared.](../media/8-share-dashboards-default.png)